MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 * Evolving - Microsoft is constantly improving its Fabric security, by adding new features and controls.

-## Understand tenants in multiple geographies

-Many organizations have a global presence and require services in multiple [Azure geographies](/azure/reliability/availability-zones-service-support).
-For example, a company can have its headquarters in the United States, while doing business in other geographical areas, such as Australia.
-To comply with local regulations, businesses with a global presence need to ensure that data remains stored at rest in several regions.
-In Fabric, this is called *multi-geo*.

-The query execution layer, query caches, and item data assigned to a multi-geo workspace remain in the Azure geography of their creation.
-However, some metadata, data movement, and processing, is stored at rest in the tenant's home geography.

-Fabric is part of a larger Microsoft ecosystem.
-If your organization is already using other cloud subscription services, such as Azure, Microsoft 365, or Dynamics 365, then Fabric operates within the same [Microsoft Entra tenant](/microsoft-365/education/deploy/intro-azure-active-directory#what-is-a-microsoft-entra-tenant).
-Your organizational domain (for example, contoso.com) is associated with Microsoft Entra ID.
-Like all Microsoft cloud services, your Fabric [tenant](../enterprise/licenses.md#tenant) relies on your organization's Microsoft Entra ID for identity and access management.

-Fabric ensures that your data is secure across regions when you're working with several tenants that have multiple capacities across a number of geographies.

-* **Data logical separation** - The [Fabric platform](security-fundamentals.md#fabric-platform) provide logical isolation between tenants to protect your data.

-* **Data sovereignty** - To start working with multi-geo, see [Configure Multi-Geo support for Fabric](../admin/service-admin-premium-multi-geo.md).

 ## Authenticate

-Every interaction with Fabric, including logging in, using the Power BI mobile app, and running SQL queries through SQL Server Management Studio (SSMS), is authenticated using [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview).
+[Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview) provides Fabric with a robust network inbound security.
+Every interaction with Fabric, including logging in, using the Power BI mobile app, and running SQL queries through SQL Server Management Studio (SSMS), is authenticated using Entra ID.

 With Microsoft Entra ID you can set up a [Zero Trust](/security/zero-trust/zero-trust-overview) security solution for Fabric.
 Zero Trust assumes that you're not safe within the compound of your organization's network security.
-The Zero trust approach believes that your organization is constantly under attack, and that you face continues security breach threat.
+The Zero trust approach believes that your organization is constantly under attack, and that you face a continuous security breach threat.
 To combat this on-going threat, Fabric enforces the use of Microsoft Entra ID authentication.
-Users can't use other authentication means such as account keys, shared access signatures (SAS), SQL authentication (usernames and passwords).
+With Entra ID, identity is the security perimeter and users can't use other authentication means such as account keys, shared access signatures (SAS), SQL authentication (usernames and passwords).

 Microsoft Entra ID provides Fabric with [Conditional Access](/entra/identity/conditional-access/overview) which allows you to secure access to your data.
 Here are a few examples of access restrictions you can enforce using Conditional Access.